 It is unusual to have very large documents consisting entirely of text.
 Graphics, especially sprites, can take very large amounts of memory for just a single picture.
-For example a mode 20 screen image takes 120K, that's equivalent to over 15,000 words.
+For example a mode 20 screen image takes 120K; that's equivalent to over 15,000 words.

 Therefore Impression has the ability to temporarily remove graphics from memory, in order to allow the maximum free memory for text.
 The menu option Minimise memory does this, saving away all graphics back to the disc file.
-Alternatively the Hide graphics button in the Alter frame dialogue will also have the same effect.
-In both cases it is necessary that the document has already been saved once so Impression knows where to save the graphics.
+Alternatively Hide graphics in the Misc menu or the Alter frame dialogue has the same effect.
+In all cases it is necessary that the document has already been saved once so Impression knows where to save the graphics.